 Preclinical studies have identified some novel and intriguing activities of Plinabulin associated with stimulation of the immune system consistent with Plinabulin's ability to enhance the activity of other immuno-oncology agents.
 We have observed in these preclinical studies that Plinabulin works at multiple early steps in the process of immune activation against cancer.
-In particular, it works to activate and mobilize tumor antigen-specific T-cells to the tumor.
+In particular, it works to activate dendritic cells and mobilize tumor antigen-specific T-cells to the tumor.
 Studies in animals indicate that Plinabulin has a range of immune-enhancing effects that may be synergistic to the effects of checkpoint inhibitors, which are antibodies that inhibit a key defense mechanism that tumors employ to avoid recognition by the immune system.
 In preclinical studies, Plinabulin enhanced the anti-tumor efficacy of checkpoint inhibitors.
 We believe that Plinabulin in combination with nivolumab, a checkpoint inhibitor approved for use in NSCLC and other indications, may demonstrate more anti-tumor activity than nivolumab alone without significantly increasing toxicity.
 Cumulative toxicity has been a concern when nivolumab is combined with other checkpoint inhibitors.

 For details of these two trials, please visit below websites.